The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Summary and conclusions

 \end{itemize}

 Most of the findings summarized above regarding the distant Galactic stellar halo in the direction of our fields align with predictions from current numerical simulations of the LMC's infall towards the Milky Way \citep{2019ApJ...884...51G}.
 This provides strong evidence that the overdensity observed in our survey corresponds to the stellar wake trailing the LMC during its first passage through the halo.
-However, the observed strength of the overdensity surpasses that of all available models, suggesting that the LMC may be more massive than other independent estimates suggest.
 Additionally, the observed density enhancements could potentially be influenced by other forms of halo substructure in the region we probed.
-The presence of some contamination is further supported by the identification of stellar debris from the LMC and SMC in the Pisces Plume region \citep{2023ApJ...956..110C}, as well as by the excess we observe at distances closer than the current location of the Clouds.
+The presence of some contamination is further supported by the identification of stellar debris from the LMC and SMC in the Pisces Plume region \citep{2023ApJ...956..110C}, debris from GSE in the Pisces Overdensity \citep{2023ApJ...951...26C}, as well as by the excess we observe at distances closer than the current location of the Clouds.

 This work has explored the distant MW stellar halo down to photometric depths previously unprobed in the Southern hemisphere through wide-field observations.
 Future studies with broader area coverage will be essential for further characterizing the LMC wake and disentangling potential contamination from other substructures in this region.
 In particular, more detailed investigations of the LMC wake and halo substructure will be enabled by upcoming surveys such as LSST \citep{2019ApJ...873..111I}, which will provide multiband photometry and proper motion data for much of the Southern hemisphere.
 When combined with radial velocities and chemical abundances from spectroscopic surveys like SDSS-V \citep{2017arXiv171103234K}, DESI \citep{DESI} and WEAVE \citep{weave}, these data will offer a comprehensive, multidimensional view of the Milky Way's halo.
 This will improve our understanding of the Galaxy's assembly, the mass and orbital elements of its more massive satellites, and ultimately allow the use of their interactions as a test for dark matter models and gravity itself.